Rupee (musician)

-Rupert Clarke (born September 10, 1975), best known by his stage name Rupee, is a soca musician from Barbados.
-He was born in the military barracks in Germany to a German mother and a Bajan father, who was serving in the British armed forces at the time.
+Rupert Antonio Clarke (born September 10, 1975), best known by his stage name Rupee, is a soca musician from Barbados.
+He was born in the military barracks in Germany to a German mother and a Bajan father, who was serving in the British Armed Forces at the time.
 He later migrated to Barbados.
 He was signed to Atlantic Records.

 Early life

 By the age of nine, Rupee had lived in three different countries - Germany, England, and Barbados.

 Spending his first years in England, he was exposed to a contrast of sounds which reflected his parents' diverse backgrounds: calypso on the side of his West Indian father, pop and rock and roll from his mother.
 He and his siblings would often perform on stage, coming up with all sorts of chants, rhymes and antics to tease the audience.
 Rupee eventually moved to Barbados in 1985.
 He had his first major break after winning the Richard Stoute Teen Talent Competition in 1993, when he was a schoolboy at Harrison College.